ChrisMBarr/UserScripts/README.md

 **[📜 Install Amazon Vine Enhancer Script](https://raw.githubusercontent.com/FiniteLooper/UserScripts/main/src/amazon-vine-enhancer.user.js)**

 Minor UI improvements to browsing items on Amazon Vine:
+* Adds a button to help fix products with an infinite spinner
 * Sticky UI as you scroll:
   * The top bar and the pagination is stuck as you scroll
   * The categories side bar is stuck as you scroll, unless the categories are taller than your browser window